 Similarly, craft three or four summary statements that highlight your strengths.
 You can also create summary statements to target different job types.
 And, create a comprehensive list of all of your skills--hard and soft.

-Step 4: Establish a foundational resume
+Step 4: Establish a foundational resume from which to start every optimization

 Your foundational resume will include all the essential elements (https://carmen.co/careeradvice/resume-sections/) of a good resume and use the pre-checked data that you’ve collected in your data repository.